A friend asks for help with pairings for a tennis league he runs.

 In this case, however, we need three byes, not just one.
 This is easily accomplished by designating the fourth line in each cell for byes.
 Thus, in week one, the partnerships are [2&11, 3&10, 5&8, 6&7], with 12, 4, and 9 getting byes.
 It would be a mistake to choose the second line as the line that gets byes because that would give players byes in successive weeks.

 The length of a cycle is 11 matches, but the season for our league is 24 weeks.
 Here’s how to extend it.
 First, lets move it from 11 matches to 22 matches.
 That’s done simply by repeating the rotation.
 But for the second rotation, we’ll need to designate a different line for byes – let’s make it the third.
 If we use the same fourth line, that would mean that certain pairings would never happen – 4&9 would be “byed out” in both halves of the season.

 Finally, let’s add the last two weeks pairings.
 It’s tempting just to begin another cycle, this time choosing another bye line.
 But that would mean that certain partnerships – the ones that don’t happen on any bye line – would happen three times, and that can be avoided.
 So instead we’ll just choose two week’s worth of pairings from among the pairings that were byed out before in one cycle or the other.

 Now we’ve got pairings that meet our criteria.
-Each player gets 18 matches and six byes, except for those who draw byes in the last two weeks, who get 17 matches and five byes.
+Each player gets 18 matches and six byes, except for those who draw byes in the last two weeks, who get 17 matches and seven byes.
 No one’s byes are consecutive.
 And all possible partnerships happen (and most them happen twice).